Leteno/Table2ExcelExtension/README.md

 ## Installation

-* Download the repo into folder like C:/Users/<your-name>/Downloads/Table2ExcelExtension/
+* Download the repo into folder like `C:/Users/<your-name>/Downloads/Table2ExcelExtension/`
-* open chrome://extensions in Chrome/Edge
+* Open chrome://extensions in Chrome/Edge
 * Enable "Developer Mode", and click "Load unpacked".
 Select the Download folder `C:/Users/<your-name>/Downloads/Table2ExcelExtension/`
 * (Refresh the target page) and here we go.